conventional-commits/conventionalcommits.org/content/next/index.md

 Additional types are not mandated by the conventional commits specification, and have no implicit effect in semantic versioning (unless they include a BREAKING CHANGE).
 <br /><br />
-A scope may be provided to a commit's type, to provide additional contextual information and is contained within parenthesis, e.g., `feat(parser): add ability to parse arrays`.
+A scope may be provided to a commit's type, to provide additional contextual information and is contained within parentheses, e.g., `feat(parser): add ability to parse arrays`.

 ## Examples